🌿 What Is Kinesiology? (In simple terms)

 • containing products, caffeine products, white products, carbs (“Un-grounding” foods) Continue reading

-Posted in Blood Type Diet, natural therapy, Nutrition | Tagged , , , , , , , | Leave a comment
+Posted in Blood Type Diet, natural therapy, Nutrition | Tagged , , , , , , , | Comments Off on Natural ways to nourish the nervous system

 Lemon Tea Cake